pcsrankandfile/pcsrankandfile.github.io/_posts/2019-01-23-Why-Are-You-Standing-:-Emma.md

 auther: "Emma Hughes"
 date: 2019-01-23

-image: "/emma.jpg" #Place images in 'assets/documents'
+image: "/emma.jpg"

-extract: "I decided I can either sit at my desk and moan about how things are ran 🤷‍♀️ or I can get involved and try to make a difference no matter how small ❤️"
+excerpt: "I decided I can either sit at my desk and moan about how things are ran 🤷‍♀️ or I can get involved and try to make a difference no matter how small ❤️"

-#post content undet the '---'.
-See https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf for markdown examples.
 ---
 Throwback to my very first picket line‬ 😂